Our international relations strategy

 Maintaining relationships in international markets is essential to doing business and is a core part of our global activity.

-Our global partner cities
+Our global partner cities and countries

 Brisbane and Auckland councils are the largest local governing bodies in Australasia.
 The cities mark 30 years of partnership in 2018.
 Our relationship has a strong emphasis on economic activity and growth management, including active collaboration on trade, investment, housing, urban development and infrastructure.